In this article, you’re going to learn what is a debt settlement and how it works.

 Here are some important questions related to debt settlement:

 It is a method that a debt settlement company uses to settle consumers’ debts with creditors for less than the original amount due.
 These companies work for profit and consumers pay a fee ranging from 15% to 40% of the original debt amount.
 These companies are called debt settlements or debt relief companies.

 What is a debt settlement agreement?

 It is a written document in which the consumer promises to pay the set amount to the lender.
-This amount is less than the original amount of debt but when paid it is considered as full and debt is written off.
+This amount is less than the original amount of debt but when paid it is considered full and the debt is written off.
 This agreement is also called a debt compromise agreement.

 What is a debt settlement fee?